 Students who have received scholarships for a total of eight semesters, excluding spring and summer terms, are ineligible for future fall/winter scholarships through the Financial Aid Office, but may be considered for spring/summer scholarships.

 A student claims a scholarship by registering for classes and using the scholarship to pay tuition.
-If the student then does not attend school or, once enrolled, discontinues for nonemergency reasons, the scholarship will be cancelled and the student will be billed for the appropriate tuition and discontinuance fees.
-Students who need to discontinue because of illness, injury, or extenuating circumstances should contact OneStop Student Services (D-155 ASB) for appropriate action.
+If the student then does not attend school or, once enrolled, discontinues, the scholarship will be cancelled and the student will be billed for the appropriate tuition and discontinuance fees.
+Students who need to discontinue because of illness, injury, or extenuating circumstances should contact Services (D-155 ASB) for appropriate action.

 Note: Exceptions to these policies may sometimes be granted according to individual needs and circumstances.
 Students wanting an exception must submit a formal written petition to the Financial Aid Office prior to the necessary change.